Tony Schumacher (drag racer)

-Tony Schumacher (born December 25, 1969), is an American drag racer who is an eight-time NHRA Champion.
-He is the son of NHRA legend Don Schumacher, but despite their similar name the family is not related to the Formula 1 driver Michael Schumacher.
+Tony Schumacher (born December 25, 1969) is an American drag racer who is an eight-time NHRA Champion.
+He is the son of NHRA driver Don Schumacher.

 Early and personal life

 Schumacher attended Maine South High School in Park Ridge, IL and later St. John's Military Academy in Delafield Wisconsin.
 He also went to Oakton Community College in Des Plaines, IL.